PrincetonUniversity/hpc_beginning_workshop/c/gpu/openmp/README.md

-# Compiling a C code to use OpenMP on a GPU
+# Running an OpenMP C code on a GPU

 Below is a simple code example: